Medium Sudoku Online

 How long does a medium sudoku take?

 Most solvers finish a medium 9×9 in 10 to 20 minutes.
-With about 30 to 34 givens, you'll place a handful of digits by scanning, then slow down and lean on pencil marks and elimination for the rest.
-It's quick enough for a coffee break but meaty enough to keep your logic engaged — which is exactly why medium is where so many players spend their time.
+With about 27 to 35 givens, you'll place a handful of digits by scanning, then slow down and lean on pencil marks and elimination for the rest.
+It's quick enough for a coffee break but meaty enough to keep your logic engaged.

 Want a fresh puzzle every day?
 Play the free daily sudoku.